guyhill/wordlebot/README.md

 1 guess - 1 word; 2 guesses - 67 words; 3 guesses - 970 words; 4 guesses - 1188 words; 5 guesses - 83 words

 Not a single word requires more than 5 guesses.
-This means that wordlebot can guess all words within Wordle's 6 guess limit.
+Wordlebot is therefore able to guess all words within Wordle's 6 guess limit.